Oriental Sunshine to Imperial Cushions: These are the most expensive earrings in history

 Although sold separately, they form an opulent set with two rare gems — a 14.54-carat, blue, internally flawless Type II B diamond and a VVS2-clarity, Type II A pink diamond weighing 16 carats.
 This unique nature of the rocks makes them extremely rare.

 The diamonds are converted into a pair of earrings and are offered separately for their extremely rare nature.
 Despite being sold individually, the same buyer purchased them both.
-While the blue diamond fetched over USD 42 million, the pink rock fetched over USD 15 million.
+While the blue diamond fetched over USD 42 million (INR 344.3 crore approx.), the pink rock fetched over USD 15 million (INR 122.9 crore approx.).

 Miroir de L’amour Earrings by Boehmer et Bassenge Paris